mochoabuilds/-cognition-/README.md

 + Datasets and Protocols
 + Results

+# DISCUSSION

+# APPENDIX: POLICY MEMORANDUM
++ How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
++ In a society that respects labor rights, each person would receive a cash payment equal to their share of the value of an automation-tax, taken on industry in pursuit of economic gain.
+Fee proceeds called the “universal basic dividend” would go to all in that community, to each an equal amount.
+An automation-tax on robots also provides industry with an incentive to ensure sufficient re-training, especially of low skilled workers or they bear the full brunt of the automation-tax.
++ We understand some may see the automation-tax as an innovation penalty.
+Some companies may move elsewhere to avoid the tax.
+Others may see the labor-intensive, redundant tasks saved by automation as a way to transform the way they do  operations, and in some ways reshape what it means to be a neighborhood market.

-## DISCUSSION
+## APPENDIX: SANDBOX
-OPEN ISSUES
-+ **Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)**
++ Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)
-+ Better handle the 10% of "edge cases" (unusual cases that are not common in training data)
++ Better handling the 10% of "edge cases" (unusual cases that are not common in training data)
-+ Branch object persistence models across multiple cameras
++ Branching object persistence models across multiple cameras
-+ Better understand the front-back orientation of human limbs due to clothing, lighting, background
++ Better understanding the front-back orientation of human limbs due to clothing, lighting, background
-+ **Lower processing power bills and bridge the Edge-Cloud barrier!**
++ Lower processing power bills and bridge the Edge-Cloud barrier
 + Determine the metrics that improve downstream performance

 ## BIBLIOGRAPHY
 + The Great Good Place by Roy Oldenburg (1989)
 + Writing Ethnographic Field Notes, 2nd Edition by Emerson, Fretz and Shaw (2011)